03300 585 520

 Trust Board meetings which hold the CEO to account for: the educational and financial performance of the Trust schools; delivery of the Trust’s strategic priorities through the KPIs; matters linked to compliance and best practice linked to the operational running of the Trust.
 The Board also considers the key risks linked to its strategic priorities and how these are being mitigated.

-Trust Board Committee meetings – Finance, Audit and Estates; Education Scrutiny and Safeguarding; Human Resources – linked to Trust level matters of assurance linked to compliance, best practice and performance.
+Committee meetings across the Trust Board – Finance, Audit and Estates; Education Scrutiny and Safeguarding; Human Resources – linked to Trust level matters of assurance linked to compliance, best practice and performance.
 These assurances are reported to the Trust Board.

 Local School Board (LSB) meetings and activity which establishes for the Trust Board (through evidence scrutiny, challenge and debate) levels of independent assurance (confidence) in relation to key aspects of the educational and other performance of the school they have oversight of.
 The LSBs also have responsibility for additional aspects of their schools which fall under the headings of: